Joberman/process_sat/README.txt

 				inFieldNames
 			dimLabels - List of names of the extra dimensions in the output file.
 Must
-				be a comma-delimited list of
+				be a semicolon-delimited list of
-				parenthesis-enclosed lists of period
+				comma-delimited lists of labels.
-				delimited labels.
-Use empty
-				parentheses to indicate a field with
-				no extra dimensions.
-A
+				Fields with no extra dimensions may
-				correctly-formatted value might look
-				something like the following:
-				    (),(foo),(),(foo.bar)
+				be left blank.
+For example, if
+				there are four inFields, the first
+				and third of which have no extra dimensions, the second of which has
+				one ("foo"), and the fourth has two
+				("foo" and "bar"), the dimLabels
+				entry should look like this:
+				    ;foo;;foo,bar
+				The outer (semicolon-delimited) list
-				Should be co-indexed to inFieldNames
+				must be	co-indexed to inFieldNames.
 			dimSizes - List of the sizes of the extra dimensions in the output file.
 Must
-				be a comma-delimited list of
+				be a semicolon-delimited list of
-				parenthesis-enclosed lists of period
+				comma-delimited lists of integers.
-				delimited values.
-Use empty
-				parentheses to indicate a field with
+				Fields with no extra dimensions may
+				be left blank.
+For example, if there are four inFields, the first and
-				no extra dimensions.
-A
+				third of which have no extra
-				correctly-formatted value might look
-				something like the following:
-				    (),(4),(),(4.5)
-				All elements must be castable to
+				dimensions, the second of which has
+				one (which has length 4), and the fourth has two (which have lengths
+				four and five, respectively), the
+				dimSizes entry should look like this:
+				    ;4;;4,5
+				The outer (semicolon-delimited list
-				integers.
-Should be co-indexed to
+				must be co-indexed to inFieldNames
-				inFieldNames and all sub-lists should
+				and each inner (comma-delimited) list
-				be the same size as the corresponding sublist in dimLabels.
+				should be the same size as the corresponding sublist in dimLabels.
 			timeStart - The earliest time for which data should be recorded into the output
 				file.
 All times before this time in